 18. FORCE MAJEURE

-18.1: For the purposes of this Contract, “Force Majeure Event” means an event beyond the reasonable control of LM including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of LM or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm or default of suppliers or subcontractors.
+18.1: For the purposes of this Contract, “Force Majeure Event” means an event beyond the reasonable control of LM including but not limited to strikes, lock-outs or other industrial disputes (whether involving the workforce of LM or any other party), failure of a utility service or transport network, act of God, war, riot, civil commotion, malicious damage, compliance with any law or governmental order, rule, regulation or direction, accident, breakdown of plant or machinery, fire, flood, storm, pandemic or default of suppliers or subcontractors.

 18.2: LM shall not be liable to the Customer as a result of any delay or failure to perform its obligations under this Contract as a result of a Force Majeure Event.